 Whether you’ve just started looking for a job or you’ve been submitting applications for a while, it can be common to experience feelings of rejection.
 Maybe you’re not hearing from anyone after applying, or had an interview but didn’t get an offer.
-While this is all part of the process, it’s not always easy to deal with.
+While this is all part of the process (even during normal circumstances), it’s not always easy to deal with.
 Here are some tips to help deal with rejection and stay motivated in the job search.

 Keep things in perspective

 Although it can be challenging, don’t take rejection from an employer personally.
-Remind yourself regularly of your strengths and all that you can bring to a job.
+Many companies are continuously adjusting to changes in the workforce during these unprecedented times.
+Remind yourself of your strengths and all that you can bring to a job.
 At times, it may seem like everyone around you is getting job offers, but try not to compare yourself to others.
 They may have started the job search earlier, or may have already gone through many rejections themselves that you don’t know about.

 Find ways to stay motivated

 Even though it can feel discouraging, keep applying and networking to maintain momentum in your job search.
 Set goals for a number of applications and networking contacts per week, rather than waiting to hear back from one company at a time.
-Find a friend to help keep you accountable and motivated, or set up a group meeting with some classmates for mutual support.
+If it’s helpful, you could ask a friend to help keep you accountable and motivated.

 As you’re searching, consider learning a new skill.
 This can give you something other than the job search to think about, and it might help you in your search.
 All CU students have free access to LinkedIn Learning, an online library of instructional videos that cover a variety of professional skills.
 To access LinkedIn Learning, log in to your student portal and click ‘Training’ in the lower right navigation.